Skip to main content

 3 mentions Positive Neutral Negative

 • “The story is inaccurate, bland, and miserable.
-It makes the idea of a fun, unique game seem like fantasy land when you can't even handle a single conversation.”
+It makes the idea of a fun, unique game seem like fantasy when the AI can't handle even a single conversation properly.”

 • graphics